 What’s the answer?
 Well, some pontoons are pressurized while others aren’t.

-Some pontoon boats run on water displacement rather than air pressure.
-Many types of boats work on water displacement.
+Some pontoon boats run on water displacement rather than air pressure, and many boats work on water displacement.

 Now, pressurized pontoon boats work slightly differently.
 These boats are either U-shaped or single-chambered.